USB dead drop: Potential drawbacks

-Drawbacks to the system infrastructure
+Drawbacks to system infrastructure

 Publicly and privately available USB dead drops give anyone (with physical access) the ability to save and transfer data anonymously and free of charge.
-These features are advantages over the internet and the cellular network, which are at best quasi-anonymous and low-cost (there is always some fee associated although in certain scenarios such as government-subsidized or employer-subsidized or public-library-subsidized network access the end user may experience no direct costs).
+These features are an advantages over the internet and the cellular network, which are at best quasi-anonymous and low-cost (there is always some fee associated although in certain scenarios such as government-subsidized or employer-subsidized or public-library-subsidized network access the end user may experience no direct costs).
 However, offline networks are vulnerable to various types of threats and disadvantages, relative to online ones: